lateral/recommender-gem/README.md

 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Push to the branch (`git push origin my-new-feature`)
 6. Create a new Pull Request

+### Testing

+To test the gem, run `bundle exec rspec`.
+Note: your API key must be un-used.